 Two decades later, test of 13-year-old's rape kit leads to arrest of suspect in Spokane

 Apr.
-26—Detectives have arrested a 53-year-old after a recently tested rape kit matched him to a 2002 rape of girl who was 13 at the time.
+27—Detectives have arrested a 53-year-old after a recently tested rape kit matched him to a 2002 rape of girl who was 13 at the time

 Richard J. Johnson was arrested during a traffic stop last week on suspicion of second-degree child rape and unlawful imprisonment, according to a news release from the Spokane County Sheriff's Office.

-Note: Editor's note: This story has been updated to accurately indicated Johnson's 2011 conviction, which was for solicitation to commit possession of a controlled substance.